 Basements have a reputation for being dark and damp.
-But you need to keep an eye out on the moisture levels down there.
+But you need to keep an eye out for the moisture levels down there.

-So how do you know when there is actually a problem?
+How do you know when moisture is a problem?

 A moderate amount of dampness is to be expected in every basement.
 However, it starts to be a bigger problem when you notice any of these signs:-